rsms/move/web/how-to-move.md

     print hello{}

-Functions is a very powerful tool when writing programs.
+Functions are a very powerful tool when writing programs.

 When creating a function, we can specify *function arguments*, which are surrounded by parentheses and put in between the "^" and the "{".